Settings

 Is the following statement True or False:

-It's ok to store credit card information on a post-it note, as long as you throw it away after.
+It's ok to store credit card information on a Post-it note as long as you throw it away after.

 Where possible, avoid writing or documenting credit card information in a physical format.
-These documents can be easily viewed or stolen and the information on it abused.
-If writing the information down is unavoidable, ensure the document is securely disposed of (e.g. shredded) when no longer needed.
+These documents can be easily viewed or stolen, and the information on them can be abused.
+If writing the information down is unavoidable, ensure the document is securely disposed of (e.g., shredded) when no longer needed.
 Avoid simply throwing it in the bin.

 View Options Again